Flutterando/vaden/.github/ISSUE_TEMPLATE/3_task.md

 ### ⚒️ Task

-#### 🎯 Descrição
+#### 🎯 Description
-Descreva a tarefa de forma clara e objetiva.
+Describe the task clearly and objectively.

-#### 📌 Objetivo
+#### 📌 Objective
-Explique o propósito desta tarefa e como ela contribui para o projeto.
+Explain the purpose of this task and how it contributes to the project.

-#### ✅ Critérios de Conclusão
+#### ✅ Completion Criteria
-Liste os critérios que devem ser atendidos para considerar essa tarefa completa.
+List the criteria that must be met to consider this task complete.

-Exemplo:
+Example:
-- [ ] O código está implementado conforme os requisitos.
+- [ ] The code is implemented according to requirements.
-- [ ] Os testes foram escritos e aprovados.
+- [ ] Tests have been written and approved.
-- [ ] A documentação foi atualizada.
+- [ ] Documentation has been updated.

-#### 🔄 Passos para Execução
+#### 🔄 Execution Steps
-Forneça um guia passo a passo para a execução desta tarefa.
+Provide a step-by-step guide for executing this task.

-1. Acesse...
+1. Access...
-2. Implemente...
+2. Implement...
-3. Valide...
+3. Validate...

-#### 🔗 Dependências
+#### 🔗 Dependencies
-Liste quaisquer dependências externas necessárias para a conclusão desta tarefa.
+List any external dependencies required for the completion of this task.

-#### 📊 Impacto
+#### 📊 Impact
-Explique o impacto esperado dessa tarefa no projeto.
+Explain the expected impact of this task on the project.

-#### 📝 Notas Adicionais
+#### 📝 Additional Notes
-Adicione qualquer informação extra relevante, como links de referência, designs ou discussões anteriores.
+Add any extra relevant information, such as reference links, designs, or previous discussions.

-#### 📷 Referências Visuais (se aplicável)
+#### 📷 Visual References (if applicable)
-Inclua imagens, diagramas ou protótipos para ilustrar melhor a tarefa.
+Include images, diagrams, or prototypes to better illustrate the task.